Biodiversity of the Coastal Ocean: Monitoring with Earth Observation (BiCOME)

 The project will focus on five pilot study sites:

-Plymouth Coast, UK / Auray estuary, France / Vembanad, India / Mozambique, Africa / Martinique, Carribean
+Plymouth Coast, UK / Auray estuary, France / Vembanad, India / Mozambique, Africa / Martinique, Caribbean

 World map showing dots on the 5 pilot sites